 The quintessentially South Australian pie floater was reputedly invented by a Port Pirie baker known as Ern ‘Shorty’ Bradley.
 It consists of an upside-down pie in a bowl of pea soup, topped with tomato sauce.
 It is eaten with a spoon.
 Sometimes the tomato sauce is replaced with vinegar or Worcestershire sauce.

-The Floater became a popular dish at the many pie carts that operated in Adelaide in the late 19th and early 20th century.
-At the turn of the century, there were 13 carts operating in the city.
+The Floater became a popular dish at the many pie carts that operated in Adelaide in the late 19th and early 20th centuries.
+The first pie cart is thought to have been operating by 1860 outside the Adelaide Post Office.
+By the turn of the century, there were 13 carts dotted around the city.
 However from the late 1930s, as the operators ceased trading, the Adelaide City Council refused to re-issue licenses and by 1958 only two remained.
-The last pie cart was closed in 2010, but the pie floater is available through bakeries, including several 24-hour establishments, so late-night revellers can get their floater fix .
+The last pie cart, outside Adelaide’s Central Station, was closed in 2010, but the pie floater is available through bakeries, including several 24-hour establishments, so late-night revellers can get their floater fix.

 In 2003, the South Australian National Trust recognised the pie floater as a South Australian Heritage Icon.